-We offer two graduate certificate programs that can be completed either online or in-person on campus.
+We offer two graduate certificate programs that can be completed online or in a hybrid format:

 The Graduate Certificate in Philanthropic Studies provides you with education in the field of philanthropic studies.
 The degree program introduces you to the critical issues and values of philanthropic practices.